 Landlines are currently switching to a new digital system which may affect telecare devices and personal alarms.
-This will be completed by the end of 2025.
-Your telephone service provider should contact you.
+This should be completed by January 2027.
+Your telephone service provider will contact you.

 4.5 Day Care

 Day care is care provided outside your home in a day centre or other establishment.
 The type of care offered ranges from meeting other people, though to shared activities and a meal, to specialist care if you have dementia.
 It can provide respite for carers.
 Ask the local authority what is available in your area.